wildducktheories/particles/README.md

 somewhere else close by - the replacement particle has no other discernible relationship to the replaced particle.
-This behaviour has annoyed physicists for a long time, because they haven't been able to isolate a pool of pure 'happy' particles to understand how they behave in an environment that unconstrained by neighbouring 'calm' particles.
+This behaviour has annoyed physicists for a long time, because they haven't been able to isolate a pool of pure 'happy' particles to understand how they behave in an environment that is unconstrained by neighbouring 'calm' particles.

 Particles can be pooled.
 Pools can be sampled by random sampling processes.